-The day finally came, we met with Argyro and the two girls, Anthoula and little Maria at midday, when the light becomes sweeter.
+The day finally came, we met with Argyro and the two girls, Anthoula and little Maria at midday, when the light became sweeter.
 Where we would go was my own decision, but also Argyro's.
-She had proposed the ancient theater that sounded interesting to me, while I had suggested a point in the city that I had seen a traditional neighborhood, passing by accident.
-I was told that this neighborhood is one of the few remaining but also the only one of this type of architecture.
+She had proposed the ancient theatre that sounded interesting to me, while I had suggested a point in the city where I had seen a traditional neighbourhood, passing by accident.
+I was told that this neighbourhood is one of the few remaining but also the only one of this type of architecture.
 So we did a nice walk and we discovered most of the city's traditional places.

 Over the next few days, in the place I was having my coffee every day, I met a local photographer / graphic designer.
 I know him because he rents the shop my friend has on his ground floor.
 This time, this friend of mine was hosting me, so I stayed over at his shop.
 We had our coffee and I explained to him what I did and my interest in tradition.
 So he met me with the dance teacher Giannis Mastoros, whom I met a little later and we agreed to photograph some more outfits by using some of his dancing students as models.
 Fay, Isabella, and Irene, also known as Julia.
 At our first meeting, we went to the abandoned settlement of Haichoutes, quite close to the capital of Kos.
 There is now a café / tavern and a small museum of folklore.
 This coffeehouse was probably the most beautiful shop I visited in Kos and has since become the place to go.
 Nearby, there also was the beautiful church of St. Dimitrios.

-In Kos there is a neighborhood of Muslims, Platani, where this community has always lived.
-I went to meet them and got inside Ayshe's house, where, along with her friends, they were filling and wrapping flowers of zucchini.
+On the island of Kos, there is a neighbourhood of Muslims, Platani, where this community has always lived.
+I went to meet them and went inside Ayshe's house, where, along with her friends, they were filling and wrapping flowers of zucchini.
 They were preparing for a celebration and had to wrap hundreds of them.
-They offered me sweet watermelon, which was very tasty and for my bad luck I did not have enough time to stay for lunch where the flowers would have been cooked.
+They offered me sweet watermelon, which was very tasty and for my bad luck, I did not have enough time to stay for lunch where the flowers would have been cooked.
 There I met sweet Hatice, age 81, who invited me to her house that looked like it came out from another time.